-This group of trainees has enjoyed a diverse range of works throughout the IFLI area, with four moving into jobs or apprenticeships along the way.
-Trainees have worked with the RSPB wardens at Kinneil Lagoons near Falkirk to cut back encroaching trees from the edge of the water, learning how to safely fell trees and see chainsaws being used.
-They worked in Fife at the Forestry Commission’s Balgownie Woods.
-Here they undertook footpath repair and maintenance, tree thinning and drain construction.
-They enjoyed the work here as it allowed them to visit somewhere further afield than usual.
+This group of trainees enjoyed a diverse range of works throughout the IFLI area, with four moving into jobs or apprenticeships along the way.
+Trainees worked with the RSPB wardens at Kinneil Lagoons, near Falkirk, to cut back encroaching trees from the edge of the water, learning how to safely fell trees and see chainsaws being used.
+They worked in Fife at the Forestry Commission’s Balgownie Woods: Here, they undertook footpath repair and maintenance, tree thinning and drain construction.
+They enjoyed the work there as it allowed them to visit somewhere further afield than usual.
 Quite a bit of work took place at the SWT’s Jupiter Urban Wildlife Reserve in Grangemouth to accommodate wheelchair users on a more regular basis and to increase capacity for future food growing projects.
 The trainees stripped out all of the old raised beds, rebuilding them in more accessible positions, made alterations to turn two old polytunnels into fruit cages and lastly resurfaced the areas around the new raised beds.
 The full group report can be downloaded from the bottom of this page.

 Digging a post hole at Bo'ness Foreshore to install an interpretation panel and measuring up for cutting timber at SWT Jupiter.